 Adoption Costs Explained

 Understanding the cost of domestic infant adoption starts with a simple truth: for birth mothers, services are free.
-For adoptive families, fees cover agency work, home study, legal counsel, and approved birth mother support as allowed by state law.
+For adoptive families, fees vary based on your situation, the services you need, and the state law that applies.
+Contact us for a personalized estimate.

 For Hopeful Adoptive Families

-See how fees are structured and what typical all-in totals look like at A Act of Love.
+See how fees are structured and what categories typically appear at A Act of Love.

 Adoptive Family Cost Detail →Grants, Tax Credits, and Loans